Lellouch-L\"uscher relation for ultracold few-atom systems under confinement: Supplemental Material

+We note that a more rigorous treatment of the non-perturbative regime would require replacing the non-interacting hyperradial wave function [Eq.~(7) of the main text] with the proper interacting wave function in order to determine the corresponding changes in $\mathcal{D}_q$ [Eq.~(\ref{psr2})] and the LL relations.
+Such an extension becomes essential in the strongly interacting regime, $|a|/a_{\rm ho}\gg1$.
+However, incorporating these effects would significantly complicate the otherwise simple formalism developed here, which is intended for the regime $|a/a_{\rm ho}|\lesssim1$.
+Future work will focus on incorporating interaction effects through the approach outlined above.

 According to Eq. (\ref{psr2}), the reactive three-body probability density increases with the trap frequency $\omega_{\rm ho}$ as a higher $\omega_{\rm ho}$ typically compresses the occupied volume and raises the particle density.
-For a given $a_{\rm ho}$, however, the reactive three-body probability density $\mathcal{D}_q$ increases with the energy of the trap state $E_q$ (or equivalently with the state index $q$), even though the state size expands as $(2q+3)^{1/2}a_{\rm ho}$.
+For a given $a_{\rm ho}$, however, the reactive three-body probability density $\mathcal{D}_q$ increases with the energy of the trap state $E_q$ (or equivalently with the state index $q$), even though the state size expands as $r_{\rm ho}(q)\simeq(2q+3)^{1/2}a_{\rm ho}$.
 This behavior arises because the wavefunction amplitude at short range ($R\ll a_{\rm ho}$) increases with the trap state index $q$, as is shown in Fig. \ref{fig:psr}.
-At the same time, Fig. \ref{fig:psr} also shows that the wavefunction amplitude grows at long-range ($R\gg a_{\rm ho}$) with an increasing $q$, leading to an overall increase in the state size.
+At the same time, Fig. \ref{fig:psr} also shows that the wavefunction amplitude grows at long range ($R\gg a_{\rm ho}$) with an increasing $q$, leading to an overall increase in the state size.
 That is to say, as $q$ increases, the wavefunction amplitude in the trap state is pushed toward both short- and long-range regions, resulting in a higher reactive probability density $\mathcal{V}_0$ as the trap state expands.

 Note that the short-range parameter $R_0$ does not appear in Eq. (\ref{psr2}) because it cancels between the integration contribution and $\mathcal{V}_0$ in Eq. (\ref{pqr}).
 Consequently, the precise choice of $R_0$ will not affect the physical result.
 Practically, $R_0=\beta r_{\rm vdW}$ can be chosen to scale with the characteristic length scale, $r_{\rm vdW}$, of the van der Waals interaction between atoms.
 A reasonable value for $\beta$ is considered to be $1\leq \beta \ll \frac{a_{\rm ho}}{r_{\rm vdW}}$.